delug/Workshop3/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/delug/Workshop2/master)

-# The Mathematics Behind Data Science
+# Data Science Techniques and Algorithms

 This workshop will cover material ranging from what a vector is all the way to L<sup>p</sup> norms, loss functions, and gradient descent!
 We want to emphasize that a strong math background is not required for this workshop, as we'll be presenting the material in a beginner